RetroReversing/retroReversing/categories/consoles/SuperNintendo.md

 This segment of our guide will provide you with detailed information and resources on the hardware of the Super Nintendo, including retail, prototype, and development hardware.

 ## Development Kit Hardware
+We have a post all about the hardware that was used to develop for the Super Nintendo:
 {% include link-to-other-post.html post="/super-famicom-snes-development-kit/" description="For more information about the **Super Nintendo** development hardware check out this post" %}

+---
 ## Retail Console Hardware
 For an in-depth look at the SNES Retail hardware architecture check out the excellent post by **Copetti.org**:
 {% include link-to-other-site.html url="https://www.copetti.org/writings/consoles/snes/" description="Copetti.org has an excellent tear down of the SNES Hardware and how it works" image="/public/consoles/Super Nintendo Entertainment System.png" title="Super Nintendo Entertainment System (SNES) Architecture - A Practical Analysis" %}

+---
 ## SNES in-flight Airplane hardware (Nintendo Gateway)
 In 1993 Nintendo introduced an in-flight entertainment system called the Gateway, this system allowed passengers to play SNES games for about 4 USD an hour.